Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 Backpacker magazine included the trail as one of 36 “Best American Hikes” and the Inn is included on National Geographic Traveler’s “Stay List.”

-After spending the night at the Hike Inn, we will bird our way back to the Hike Inn parking lot the following day, arriving back to the parking lot by 3:00 PM.
+After spending the night at the Hike Inn, we will make our way back to the Hike Inn parking lot the following day, again looking for birds and other natural wonders, arriving back to the parking lot by 3:00 PM.

 10:00 AM on Sunday, May 4, to 3:00 PM on Monday, May 5